nikita-volkov/hasql/README.md

 Hasql is not just a single library, it is a granular ecosystem of composable libraries, each isolated to perform its own task and stay simple.

 * ["hasql"](https://github.com/nikita-volkov/hasql) - the root of the ecosystem, which provides the essential abstraction over the PostgreSQL client functionality and mapping of values.
-Everything revolves around that library.
+Everything else revolves around that library.

 * ["hasql-pool"](https://github.com/nikita-volkov/hasql-pool) - a Hasql-specialized abstraction over the connection pool.